KittyGiraudel/site/about/index.md

 I also happen to be one of the 5 nominees for the [Net Awards](https://thenetawards.com) under the [Developer of the Year](https://thenetawards.com/vote/developer/) category.
 I am not sure why, but I am very proud anyway.

+You can ask me anything on the [Ask Me Anything](https://github.com/hugogiraudel/ama) repository.

 ## About this site

 This site is made with [Jekyll](http://jekyllrb.com) and hosted on [Github Pages](https://pages.github.com/) under the [HugoGiraudel / hugogiraudel.github.com](https://github.com/HugoGiraudel/hugogiraudel.github.com) repository.